As the end of the year and Christmas holidays are near, you might be having some extra time to sit back and relax and maybe explore new reading stuff.

 These basic 5 will definitely inspire you and will become part of your basic work library.
 I still use these books almost weekly in my consultancy work for corporates.
-If you read these 5, you will be packed with good ideas for your work in 2019.
+If you read these 5 healthcare business books , you will be packed with good ideas for your project the coming months and years.
 I hope you enjoy!

 1. Redefining Health Care.
 Creating value-based competition on results.
 By Michael Porter and Elisabeth Teisberg (2006)

-Based on the problems with the American healthcare system, Porter indicates what modern health systems need to be sustainable.
-Ageing and technological developments put huge burdens on the health system, which is highly cost-inefficient.
+Based on the problems of the American healthcare system, Porter indicates that modern health systems need to be sustainable.
+Ageing and technological developments put huge burdens on the health system, which is highly cost-ineffective.
 The answer to high costs and needs is not more money or more people but is value-based healthcare (VBHC).

 Better outcomes are at the centre of VBHC and their goal is to enhance the quality of life of patients.
 Thus, not only medical results are important but the entire scope of the patient’s life at the highest cost-efficiency.
 Porter works out 6 action points for every actor in the health system to reach value-based health care.
 We call it the ‘strategic agenda’.
 When you are working on these 6 action points, you will need digital, you will cooperate with other stakeholders in the ecosystem, and prevention will be on top of your mind.
 But most of all: your business model will change and your long-term results will be better.

-This is not an easy book to read; it’s not a favourite one while taking a bath for example.
-But it does take you on a path of in-depth change in health.
+This is not an easy book to read: it’s probably not your favourite one while taking a bath, for example.
+But it does take you on a path of in-depth change in health care.
 It explains very thoroughly what every stakeholder in the business ecosystem can do to reach value-based health.
 And it’s packed with research data and examples.

-Moreover, the enormous value of Redefining Health Care is in describing the opportunities of VBHC for each and every stakeholder in health: care professionals, corporates, government, (public) health insurers, startups, patients and hospitals all along.
+Moreover, the enormous value of Redefining Health Care is in describing the opportunities of VBHC for each and every stakeholder in the ecosystem: health care professionals, corporates, government, (public) health insurers, startups, patients and hospitals all along.

 Entrepreneurship is all about vision, experiment and fast learning in a structured way

-Ries describes his own entrepreneur’s journey and his lessons from many mistakes in a funny but very efficiënt way.
+Ries describes his own entrepreneur’s journey and his lessons from many mistakes in a funny but very efficient way.
 Mixed with stories of several startup failures and successes, he shows you the way to move forward.
-I use a lot of Ries insights in the ‘your recipe to start in health’-blog series too.
+I use a lot of Ries insights in the e-book ‘Basics to grow in health‘ too.

 Although ‘the lean startup’ is focused on technology startups, also corporates and service entrepreneurs will definitely enjoy the book.
 It’s packed with practical experience and guidelines you can use in any project.

 4. Brilliant business models in healthcare.
 Get inspired to cure healthcare.
-By Jeroen Kemperman, Jeroen Geelhoed and Jennifer op ‘t Hoog (since 2017 available in English)
+By Jeroen Kemperman, Jeroen Geelhoed et al. (since 2017 available in English)